 If we take better steps to prepare, hopefully we can avoid painful and costly disruption.

 Oh, and by the way ... that client we mentioned?
 Last year, they had a full container on a ship that sank off the coast of Africa.
-Sometimes you have to be prepared ... and lucky.
+You have to be prepared ... and lucky.

 Free Glove Manufacturing Checklist: 10 Questions to Ask Your Supplier